deriv-com/deriv-app/packages/core/docs/Modules/README.md

 ### Storage

-Very similar to `WS.cache`, `WS.storage` provides an interface to read information from a permanent storage, if available.
+Very similar to `WS.cache`, `WS.storage` provides an interface to read information from permanent storage, if available.
 The permanent storage currently used is the socket cache module, therefore the expiry of the fields related to the storage is defined in there.

 By default `WS.cache` looks up `WS.storage` first, if it's unavailable then looks up the API.

-Same as cache, method calls on the `WS.storage` are passed to `DerivAPI` so method overrides won't work.
+Same as cache, method calls on the `WS.storage` are passed to `DerivAPI` so the method overrides won't work.

 ### Authorized

-There's a `WS.authorized` interface which can be used to make sure the API is authorized before making the requests.
+There's a `WS.authorized` interface that can be used to make sure the API is authorized before making the requests.
 The method calls used with `authorize` are passed to the socket base and support overrides.